zincsamael/muppy/muppy/doc/source/tutorial.rst

 `CallWrapper` and 1 `ListedToplevel`.
 We know the standard types, but the last couple of objects seem to be from IDLE.

 We ignore the standard type objects for now.
-It is more likely that these are only children of some other instances which are causing the leak.
+It is likely that these are only children of some other instances which are causing the leak.

 We start with the `ListedTopLevel` object.
 One invocation of `File->Path Browser` and one more of this type looks like this object is not garbage